██ CLEARANCE: ALPHA-01 · MISSION: ENGAGE · PLATFORM: SIM

 • State: α (angle of attack), q (pitch rate)

-• Control: δp (fin deflection) — bounded [−0.3, 0.2] rad
+• Control: δp (fin deflection), bounded [−0.3, 0.2] rad

 • Horizon: N=10, timestep Ts=0.1s, 50 simulation steps

-• Qy = diag([2, 0.5]), R = 1 — tracking vs effort tradeoff
+• Qy = diag([2, 0.5]), R = 1 for the tracking vs effort tradeoff

 • Terminal cost: Qterm = 0.01·I on 3D position error